-As students transition to adulthood, they are exposed to various job sites and work experiences.
+As students transition to adulthood, they are exposed to various job sites (Due to COVID-19, this portion of this program is currently on hold) and work experiences.
 While attending the job sites and work places, students are expected to uphold not only Harbor School’s expectations for behavior, but also the company’s work expectations.
 Students are directed while they work by classroom assistants and the transition coordinator, as well.

 Harbor School students are exposed to shopping skills through the various in-school businesses and out in the community.
 The numerous Harbor School businesses allow students the opportunity to practice exchanging money for goods and collecting change throughout the school day.
 In addition, when school businesses need supplies, transition students go into the community to purchase the materials that will be used.
 The students often create a list, take the list to the store to find the desired items, and purchase those in a real life setting.